ducng99/goserve/README.md

 ## Downloads

 ### Prebuilt
-Prebuilt binaries can be found for Linux, Windows and MacOS - amd64/arm64/arm in [Releases](https://r.tomng.dev/goserve/releases/latest)
+Prebuilt binaries can be found for Linux, Windows and MacOS (amd64/arm64/arm) in [Releases](https://github.com/ducng99/goserve/releases/latest)

 ### Go toolchain
-You can also install through go with the command below
+If you have go installed, you can also install with the command below.

 ```bash
 go install r.tomng.dev/goserve@latest